rzavala1989/nextjs-news-aggregator/README.md

+* UPDATE 8/5/2024 - Get Frontend to sync with Go service and Python service, working on search feature next*
 * UPDATE 8/2/2024 - Backend code complete, working on NextJS code to put it all together in terms of best practices and adding features*

 # News Aggregator Application